-283 Comparison of the Twelve Strategies
+316 Comparison of the Twelve Strategies

-284 The results of the twelve strategies in terms of their SRDP values are presented in Table 2.
+The results of the twelve strategies in terms of their SRDP values are presented in Table 3.
 As previously noted, this study drew on Own Papers \times TF-IDF \times Cosine Similarity as a primitive strategy.
-Thus, for this particular strategy, the mean and standard deviation are 00 this particular strategy, the mean and standard deviation are .00.
+Thus, for this particular strategy, the mean and standard deviation are .00.